-From where we stand now, though, I'm not just ready to pre-order, I'm willing to spend more on the standard PS5.
+From my perspective, I was willing to spend more on the standard PS5.
 That being said, I know I'm an outlier on this, so I'll break down the pros and cons of going with each side.

 Black Friday 2020 deals